-Recently I wanted to re-read the novel but I didn’t relish experiencing yet again the confusion and frustration of not knowing who was speaking.
-Conrad uses a framed narrative with an unnamed narrator retelling Marlow’s tale, which Marlow tells to him on the deck of the cruising yawl Nellie.
-In the original text, Marlow’s words, which make up the bulk of the story, are placed in double quotation marks.
+Conrad uses a framed narrative with an unnamed narrator retelling Marlow’s tale, which Marlow told to him on the deck of the cruising yawl Nellie.
+In the original text, Marlow’s words, which make up the bulk of the story, are placed in regular, double quotation marks.
 Dialog from other characters reported by Marlow is in single quotation marks, which look like apostrophes.
 Most frustratingly, new speakers are not indicated by the start of a new paragraph, which is the convention today.
-For many readers, these non-standard formatting choices produce confusion because they make it difficult to keep track of who is speaking.
+For many readers, these non-standard formatting choices make it difficult to keep track of who is speaking.

 I realized I could solve this problem since Heart of Darkness is in the public domain and the full text is available at Project Gutenberg.
 I took the Project Gutenberg text and made the following changes, which produce a much more pleasurable reading experience.:

 In order to share this work with the world, I created a PDF of the novel.
 The layout is that of a professionally produced 8.5” by 5” paperback book and if you print the PDF with two pages to a sheet, it feels like reading a novel you bought at Barnes and Noble.